brmoreir/brmoreir/README.md

 - [Microsoft](https://www.microsoft.com/) as a Azure Infrastructure Engineer.
 May 2020 - ???.
 - [Microsoft](https://www.microsoft.com/) as a Partner Technical Consultant.
 Set 2018 - May 2020.
 - [Microsoft](https://www.microsoft.com/en) as a Digital Transformation Consultant.
-Set 2017 - Jun 2018
+Set 2017 - Jun 2018.
+- [Vodafone](https://www.vodafone.com) as a Quality Engineer.
+Jun 2017 - Aug 2018.

 </br>